-The mission and vision of the Industrial Distribution Program at Texas A&M University is to:
+The mission of the Industrial Distribution Program at Texas A&M University is to:

 - Prepare graduates for sales engineering, sales management, supply chain operations and logistics management mid-management positions with wholesale distributors, who purchase, warehouse, sell, distribute and service a wide variety of products, and with manufacturers who sell through distributors.